uvaai/ml1/10 week1/10 Elements of AI/content.md

 ### Getting Started

-Register as a student on [the Elements of AI website](https://course.elementsofai.com/), and complete the first three chapters
+Register as a student on [the Elements of AI website](https://course.elementsofai.com/).
+Read the first three chapters and complete all of the corresponding exercises.

 1. What is AI?
 2. AI problem solving
 3. Real world AI

-and their corresponding exercises.

 At the end of Chapter 1-3 there is an open question in Exercise 4, on the definition of AI.
 Make sure to *save your answer* to this question in a